"This has to stop": Albertans speak out against anti-Trudeau display | News

 Here’s what Albertans had to say about the whole situation:

-What do you think about the display?
+What do you think about the anti-Trudeau display?
 Let us know in the comments.